NickPax/my-website/_structures/the-comma.md

 If necessary, finish it now.
 When he arrived, he went straight to work.
 However, this was impossible.
 For all I know, they drove south.

 In the afternoon it started to snow.
 In conclusion, let's go over the party list.
 In the very late afternoon, the sun came out.

- After reaching a verdict, you will return to this courtroom.
+ After reaching a verdict, please return to this courtroom.

-#### Comma with "yet" -- see [here]({{site.baseurl}}/structures/coordinate-conjunction/#comma-with-yet)
+#### Comma with "yet" -- see [here]({{site.baseurl}}/structures/conjunctive-adverb/#comma-with-yet)

 Anytime for clarity.
 E.g. Before, they were married.